-Although the Indonesian Government has made policies to break the COVID-19 chain transmission including to set a price for laboratory tests, the fact in Indonesia has not yet reached the laboratory test target that set by WHO.
-Seeing the current situation, what is needed is not only the government alertness but also public awareness to break the chain of transmission of COVID-11 This study uses the planned behavior theory and Colaizzi phenomenological methods to analyze qualitatively the public's intention and response voluntarily in COVID-19 laboratory test in Indonesia.
+Although the Indonesian Government has made policies to interupt the COVID-19 chain transmission including to set a price for laboratory tests, the fact in Indonesia has not yet reached the laboratory test target.
+Seeing the current situation, raising public awareness to break the chain of transmission of COVID-19 plays important role.
+This study used the planned behavior theory to analyze qualitatively the public's intention and response voluntarily in COVID-19 laboratory test in Indonesia mainly among youth.
 In-depth interviews were conducted with 10 participants.
-The data is analyzed using analytical content and shows the results that participants were not willing to do the COVID-19 lab test voluntarily to find out whether they were infected with COVID-19 or not because they felt that the COVID-19 lab test was too expensive so they decided that they would voluntarily do the test if it was free.
-It is recommended to the government to give education to the public that one of ways to break the chain of COVID-19 transmission is the public have to contribute in doing a COVID-19 laboratory test voluntarily to carry out a minimum test as determined by WHO.
+The data was analyzed by using content analysis.
+Participants were not willing to do the COVID-19 lab test voluntarily to find out whether they were infected with COVID-19 or not because they felt that the COVID-19 lab test was too expensive so they decided that they would voluntarily do the test if it was free.
+It is recommended to the government to give education to the public that